Meet the Team

 When Beth first arrived at HNJ there was no science lab or any lab materials to speak of.
 One of the accomplishments of which she is most proud is prompting the construction of the HNJ middle school science laboratory and helping to design it and creating a science storeroom well-stocked with supplies and equipment.
 She also wrote a $200,000 state grant proposal for technology and software to improve middle school math, science, and technology education and a $15,000 Toshiba grant proposal to fund new microscopes for the middle school.

 Beth loves introducing young people to the wonders of God’s creation.
 In her free time, she enjoys reading and gardening, and she is learning to sew.
 She is very active in her church, Christ Anglican Catholic Church, where she has been a member of the vestry since 1997.
-Beth loves cats and has, at present, NINE and a half!!!!!
+Beth loves cats and has, at present, EIGHT and a half!!

 Ms. Francioni is part of a big family, four brothers, three sisters, and many cousins!
 She loves working with young children and looks forward to meeting and getting to know the children in her class each year.
 Ms. Francioni graduated from UNO in elementary and early childhood education.
 She taught kindergarten and first grade at St. Francis Xavier for three years and has been at Holy Name for 28 years teaching kindergarten and preK-4.
 Ms. Francioni sings in a church choir, loves to do Jazzercise, travel, and spend time with family and friends!
 The HNJ community has always made her feel like family, and she feels lucky to be a part of it.